 No fixed subscription clock is attached to the current public plans, but current public tokens do expire 90 days after issuance.
 Within that window, they are bandwidth-based rather than month-metered.

-Windows, Debian, AppImage, and the current direct Android APK are mirrored here now.
-RPM public mirrors are still being cleaned up before wider promotion.
+Windows, Debian, Fedora/RHEL RPM, AppImage, CLI, and the current direct Android APK are mirrored here now.

 Current public mirrors and checksum file.
-Start with the current Windows, Debian, AppImage, or direct Android build today.
+Start with the current Windows, Linux desktop, CLI, or direct Android build today.